 Clear, translucent, semi-transparent, solid?
-With so many choices in opacity and color, it can be overwhelming choosing the right deck stain!
+With so many choices in opacity and color, it means choosing the right deck stain can be tricky!
 Regular maintenance is key for improving the life of your wood deck, and it helps to have a reference guide when choosing stain for your deck care project.
 GNH Lumber recommends Arborcoat Exterior Stains by Benjamin Moore for durability and style.

 Spring is the perfect season for your deck staining project!
 It’s still low humidity, and the sun shines longer each day.
 Choose a stretch of days without rain in the forecast and get it done!

 Staining your deck is one of the easiest ways to transform the look of your home’s exterior, and a great way to protect and beautify your gathering space for years to come.
 But the options may seem endless.
 There are endless color and opacity combinations.
 Plus, there are better options available for each wood type.

 Here are 5 simple tips for choosing the right deck stain for your wood deck:

 According to BenjaminMoore.com, when it comes to the impact stain will have on your deck’s design, understanding opacity is key.